alissonzampietro/ezstock/README.md

 ## Import postman
 You can find all postman files (environments file and collections file) to be imported inside the folder `assets/postman`.

+## TODO
+ - Create frontend
+ - Run rabbitmq automatically, without the need of running the command line on container